This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 3. Aged 65 years or older

-4. Under 65 years and clinically vulnerable to COVID.
-The clinically vulnerable to COVID list should be used as the primary guide.
-Clinical judgement can apply and take into account multiple additional COVID risk factors; for the most part, it is anticipated that this will already have led to inclusion on the CEV list.
-National criteria for inclusion on the CEV list are set and updated by the Government.)
+4. Under 65 years and deemed to be clinically vulnerable to COVID.
+The clinically vulnerable to COVID list can be used as a guide but clinical judgement should apply and take into account multiple additional COVID risk factors.

 It is not recommended that systems extend the offer to a wider cohort than the above definition, given it seems unlikely to result in sufficient patient benefit.
 The national support offer, including pulse oximeter supply, is strictly limited to this defined cohort.